Table of Contents

-As we toured the facility, we learned that working with dancing bears is a traditional way of life for India’s “gypsies.”
+As we toured the Sloth Bear Rescue Centre, we learned that working with dancing bears is a traditional way of life for India’s “gypsies.”
 The bears perform and people give them money as they travel the country.
 But, in truth, the bears are not dancing at all.
 They are being led around by a rope through their nose, and they move and prance in extreme pain.
 This is an example of cruelty to animals in the name of entertainment for humans, and thank goodness Wildlife SOS is doing something about it.

 Wildlife SOS actually buys the dancing bears from their owners, and rehabilitates them in a forested setting where they have room to move, and are well cared for.
 We walked through the property and saw many bears in spacious enclosures, and they seemed to be relaxed until we spent a little bit too much time huddled together photographing them.
 One bear started to show signs of agitation, and the caretakers moved us away.

 At both rescue centres, we were given presentations about Wildlife SOS and the work they do.
 At the end of the visit, I could see that Wildlife SOS is a reputable, professionally run organization that follows ethical principles and adheres to standards of responsible tourism.
 The staff were very caring and committed to the animals’ welfare.
 There are many ways to get involved – you can donate, volunteer, help share their stories of success and much more.